Maianthemum canadense

-is an understory perennial flowering plant, native to Canada and the north-eastern United States, from Yukon and British Columbia east to Newfoundland, into St. Pierre and Miquelon.
+is an understory perennial flowering plant, native to Canada and the northeastern United States, from Yukon and British Columbia east to Newfoundland, into St. Pierre and Miquelon.
 It can be found growing in both coniferous and deciduous forests.
-The plant appears in two forms, either as a single leaf rising from the ground with no fruiting structures or as a flowering/fruiting stem with 2-3 leaves.
+The plant appears in two forms, either as a single leaf rising from the ground with no fruiting structures or as a flowering/fruiting stem with two to three leaves.
 Flowering shoots have clusters of 12–25 starry-shaped, white flowers held above the leaves.

+The plant is rich in calcium and phosphorus and as such makes up the bulk of the diet of white-tailed deer in the northeastern United States in the spring, when lactating does and antler-growing bucks require extra amounts of those nutrients.

 Description

 Plants grow to 10–25 cm tall, arising from branching rhizomes that have roots only at the nodes.
-Plants may be one-leaved and without fruiting structures (sterile).
-Fertile, flowering shoots have 2–3 leaves.
+Plants may be one-leaved and without fruiting structures (sterile). the fertile, flowering shoots have 2–3 leaves.

 Leaves

-Leaf blades are 4.5–9 cm long by 3–5.5 cm wide with a pointed tip.
-Lowest leaves are usually egg-shaped with two lobes at the base and a narrow space (sinus) between the lobes.
+The leaf blades are 4.5–9 cm long by 3–5.5 cm wide with a pointed tip.
+The lowest leaves are usually egg-shaped with two lobes at the base and a narrow space (sinus) between the lobes.
 Upper leaves are usually heart-shaped and set on a short 1–7 mm long petiole.

 Flowering clusters

-Clusters of 12–25 starry-shaped, white flowers are set in a complex raceme - an unbranched flowering cluster that has 1-3 (usually 2) stalked flowers per node, set at roughly equal distances along a central axis.
-Lowest flowers open first.
-Flowers stalks (pedicels) are 3–7 mm long and thin (0.2-0.5 mm wide).
+The clusters of 12–25 starry-shaped, white flowers are set in a complex raceme - an unbranched flowering cluster that has 1-3 (usually 2) stalked flowers per node, set at roughly equal distances along a central axis.
+The lowest flowers open first.
+The flower stalks (pedicels) are 3–7 mm long and thin (0.2-0.5 mm wide).

 Flowers and fruits

 The flowers are produced from spring to mid summer.
-They have 4 conspicuous, white, 1.5–2 mm long tepals.
-The fruit is a berry containing 1–2 round seeds.
+They have four conspicuous, white, 1.5–2 mm long tepals.
+The fruit is a berry containing one or two round seeds.
 The berries are 4–6 mm across, mottled red in early summer and turning deep red by mid summer.
-Seed is produced infrequently and most plants in a location are vegetative clones, the plants spreading by their shallow, trailing, white rhizomes.
+A seed is produced infrequently and most plants in a location are vegetative clones, spreading by their shallow, trailing, white rhizomes.

 Distribution

-Found in Canada from SE Yukon, southern Northwest Territories, into eastern B.C. and east to Newfoundland and Labrador, and into St. Pierre and Miquelon.
-Also found in northern United States from the Dakotas east, south along the Appalachian Mountains and outliers in Colorado, Wyoming Nebraska and Kansas.
+It is found in Canada from southeastern Yukon, southern Northwest Territories, into eastern British Columbia and east to Newfoundland and Labrador, and into St. Pierre and Miquelon.
+It is also found in the northern United States from the Dakotas east, south along the Appalachian Mountains and disjunct populations in Colorado, Wyoming, Nebraska and Kansas.
+It is possibly extirpated from Montana.